On Data-Driven Stochastic Output-Feedback Predictive Control: Numerical Example

-With $50$ different sampled sequences of disturbance realizations, we show the corresponding closed-loop realization trajectories of Algorithm~\ref{alg:datadrivenSMPC} in Figure~\ref{fig:AircraftTraj}.
-It can be seen that the chance constraint for output $Y^1$ is satisfied with a high probability, while $Y^2$ and $Y^3$ converged to a neighborhood of $0$.
-To illustrate the evolution of statistical distributions of the closed-loop trajectories \eqref{eq:ARX_cl_RM}, we sample a total of $1000$ sequences of disturbance realizations and initial conditions around $[0,-100,0]^\top$.
-Then, we compute the corresponding closed-loop responses of Algorithm~\ref{alg:datadrivenSMPC}.
-The time evolution of the (normalized) histograms of the output realizations $y^2$ at $k=0, 5,10, 15, 20, 25$ is depicted in Figure~\ref{fig:AircraftDistEvolution}, where the vertical axis refers to the (approximated) probability density of $Y^2$.
-As one can see, the proposed control scheme controls the system to a stationary distribution of~$Y^2$ centred at $0$.
+Additionally, for Scheme II), the time evolution of the (normalized) histograms of the output realizations $y^2$ at $k=0, 5,10, 15, 20, 25, 30$ is depicted in Figure~\ref{fig:AircraftDistEvolution}, where the vertical axis refers to the (approximated) probability density of $Y^2$.
+As one can see, the proposed scheme controls the system to a stationary distribution of~$Y^2$ centered at $0$.
+With $20$ different sampled sequences of disturbance realizations, we show the corresponding closed-loop realization trajectories of Schemes I) and II) in Figure~\ref{fig:AircraftTraj}.
+It can be seen that the both schemes exhibit similar closed-loop responses.

-Finally, Figure \ref{fig:AircraftCost} shows the average cost trajectories in a semi-logarithmic plot, whereby we have $\alpha=885.69$ for the chosen settings.
-The averaged cost obtained over the sampling interval is $649.52$ and thus it is in line with the insights of Theorem \ref{thm:stability}.